MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md

 ### Previous Unity experience

-This tutorial assumes that you have the intermediate to advanced Unity skills needed to creative an Environment.
-If you don't, you can still [create, customize and produce](../../../../Use/events-guide/create-event-mesh-portal.md) Mesh events using existing Environments.
+This tutorial assumes that you have the intermediate to advanced Unity skills needed to create an Environment.
+If you don't, you can still [create, customize and produce](../../../events-guide/create-event-mesh-portal.md) Mesh events using ready-to-use environments.

 ### Hardware requirements

-Minimum PC requirements: 4 CPU cores, 8Gb RAM
+Minimum PC requirements: 4 CPU cores, 8GB RAM

 ### Unity version 2022.3.7f1